google/tcmalloc/docs/design.md

 [60-80 allocatable size-classes](https://github.com/google/tcmalloc/blob/master/tcmalloc/size_classes.cc).
 For example, an allocation of 12 bytes will get rounded up to the 16 byte size-class.
-The size-classes are designed to minimize the amount of memory that is wasted when rounding to the next largest size class.
+The size-classes are designed to minimize the amount of memory that is wasted when rounding to the next largest size-class.

 When compiled with `__STDCPP_DEFAULT_NEW_ALIGNMENT__ <= 8`, we use a set of sizes aligned to 8 bytes for raw storage allocated with `::operator new`.
 This